Skip Navigation

 Sarcoidosis Overview

 The classic feature of sarcoidosis is the formation of microscopic clumps of cells called granulomas.
-When too many of these clumps appear in an organ of the body, it can hamper bodily functions.
+When too many of these clumps appear in an organ of the body, it can impair bodily functions.
 In addition to the lungs, these cell clumps also often appear in the lymph nodes, eyes and skin.

 There are no known causes of sarcoidosis, but it may be due to excessive sensitivity to environmental factors, genetics or an extreme immune response to infection.